GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 - The current curve is **uninstalled**
 - A new curve is installed with:
   - Equilibrium price reset to current market price
-  - **Asymmetric extreme concentrations and fees**:
+  - **Asymmetric extreme concentrations**:
-    - One side with **high concentration** (flat, low slippage) and **low fee**
+    - One side with **high concentration** (flat, low slippage)
-    - One side with **low concentration** (steep, high slippage) and **high fee**
+    - One side with **low concentration** (steep, high slippage)
 - This acts as a **liquidity filter**: only swaps that neutralize the delta are routed through this curve

-When the normalized delta gets back within the threshold, the **cruise mode** is reactivated and the curve is reinstalled, with an equilibrium price reset to current market price, symmetric moderate concentrations and fees.
+When the normalized delta gets back within the threshold, the **cruise mode** is reactivated and the curve is reinstalled, with an equilibrium price reset to current market price and symmetric moderate concentrations.

 ### 📉 Price-driven rebalance

-When the price gets too far away from the equilibrium price, a rebalance is triggered and the curve is reinstalled, with an equilibrium price reset to current market price, and concentrations and fees based on the current mode (neutralization or cruise).
+When the price gets too far away from the equilibrium price, a rebalance is triggered and the curve is reinstalled, with an equilibrium price reset to current market price, and concentrations based on the current mode (neutralization or cruise).

 ## 2. Proxy strategy on Uniswap v3